aryehof/dart-eventsubscriber/README.md

 ## [See Also](#seealso)

-[Event] - broadcasts events to interested subscribers.
+[Event] - A Dart package that broadcasts events to interested subscribers.

 ## [Dependencies](#dependencies)